ken-oS9m4Tq1/ethertron/README.md

 When obtaining a private key from a file, the script will ignore any whitespace.
 The `0x` header is optional.

 In addition to a password, an account can optionally be secured with an arbitrary keyfile that acts as a second authentication factor.
-The password and keyfile are combined to form a composite passcode which is then sent to a key derivation function (scrypt or pbkdf2).
+The password and keyfile are combined to form a composite passcode which is then sent to a key derivation function.
 An account secured with a keyfile will be inaccessible if the keyfile is lost.
 To specify a keyfile, use the `--keyfile` option:

 ```
 > node .\create_acct.js ..\keystore\new.acct --getkey ..\keystore\privatekey.txt --keyfile ..\keyfiles\secret.key